A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 Parents are kept up to date with their child’s progress through progress reports, parents' evenings, provision reviews and end of year reports.

 In cases where more frequent regular contact with parents is necessary, this will be arranged based on the individual pupil’s needs.
-The Inclusion Lead may also signpost parents of pupils with SEN to the Local Authority Ask Us service where specific advice, guidance and support may be required.
+The SENCo may also signpost parents of pupils with SEN to the Local Authority Ask Us service where specific advice, guidance and support may be required.

 If an assessment or referral indicates that a pupil has additional support needs, the parents and the pupil will always be consulted with regards to future provision.
 Parents are invited to attend meetings with external agencies regarding their child, and are kept up to date and consulted on any points of action drawn up in regards to the provision for their child.